project-fifo/docs/jingles/machines.rst

 3. Machine sub tabs contain sub sections relevant to your machine, we will explore each one in more detail below.
 4. Sub tab display area will show you information related to the sub tab you have selected.
 5. The default "details" tab includes a color selector which will mark your vm a certain color in the "machine list" view page.
 This is useful for easily and quickly identifying certain machines in the list or for grouping certain types of machines by colors.
-6. Clicking on the "blue" edit configuration icon will expand a section which will allow you to change certain machine fields.
+6. Clicking on the |button configuration| configuration icon will expand a section which will allow you to change certain machine fields.

+.. |button configuration| image::  /_static/images/jingles/machines-configuration.png

+____

 |picture|

-     - **Describe** An internal own use field that can be enabled as one of the columns in machine list view.
+ - **Describe**: An internal own use field that can be enabled as one of the columns in machine list view.
-     - **Alias** Change the alias of the machine.
+ - **Alias**: Change the alias of the machine.
-     - **Hostname** Change the hostname of the machine.
+ - **Hostname**: Change the hostname of the machine.
-     - **Resolvers** Change the resolvers of the machine.
+ - **Resolvers**: Change the resolvers of the machine.

 .. |picture| image:: /_static/images/jingles/machines-conf.png

+____

 Machine Performance TAB